flisnes/Snakes/README.md

 2. Clone the repository or download the source code files.

+3. Program your snake's behavior in a controller script.

+4. Get a friend (or enemy) to do the same.

-3. Open a terminal or command prompt and navigate to the project directory.
+4. Open a terminal or command prompt and navigate to the project directory.

-4. Run the following command to start the game:
+5. Run the following command to start the game:

    ```shell
    python snake_game.py --player1_script player1_controller.py --player2_script player2_controller.py